GSA/Section508.gov/_pages/develop/2025-09-24-usability-testing-with-people-with-disabilities.md

 Budget items to consider:

-1. Accessible space (meets Architectural Barriers Act accessibility standards) or use a fully accessible remote space.
+1. Accessible space (meets <a href="https://www.access-board.gov/aba/" target="_blank" class="usa-link--external">Architectural Barriers Act</a> accessibility standards) or use a fully accessible remote space.
 2. Transportation for staff and respondents, if they are being reimbursed for travel costs.
 3. Recruitment incentives for each respondent.
 People with disabilities may require increased incentive due to logistical requirements and the potential added tax of the physical demands to participate in the study.
 Consider offering premium incentives to encourage attendance or acceptance by people with disabilities.
 Additional incentives may include taxi or ride share reimbursement, for instance.
 4. Allergy-friendly food or snacks for staff and respondents.